Corrections Agent Career Promotional Process

 (3) Graduate course work is not counted towards training hours if it is being credited towards meeting the experience requirement.

-When the corrections agent, career, is open for application and the applicant meets the requirements outlined in this instruction, the applicant must provide a cover requesting consideration for promotion to corrections agent, career, and attach the appropriate documentation, including:
+2. Application Process – When the Corrections Agent Career promotional process is open for application and the applicant meets the requirements outlined in this instruction, the applicant must provide a cover letter requesting consideration for promotion to Corrections Agent Career and attach the appropriate documentation, including:

 a) Performance evaluations